Mirthis/create-t3-turbo-clerk-neon/README.md

 pnpm i

 # Configure environment variables
-# There is an `.env.example` in the root directory you can use for reference
+# There is an `.env.example` in the root directory and one in the expo directory that you can use for reference (I need to see how to remove the duplication)
 cp .env.example .env
+cp ./apps/expo/.env.example ./apps/expo/.env

 # Push the Drizzle schema to the database
 pnpm db:push